dotnet/core/README.md

 [ASP.NET Core](https://github.com/aspnet/home) is a new cross-platform version of ASP.NET that is designed for the cloud, and runs on Windows, Linux and Mac.
-It uses the .NET Framework to run on Windows, and can also run on .NET Core for greater deployment flexibility on Windows.
-It currently uses Mono for Linux and Mac support but will move to .NET Core for those platforms when they are supported.
+It targets .NET Core by default, but you may choose to target the .NET Framework on Windows.